Biezax/ansible-iptables/README.md

 # ansible-iptables role

-Role for configuring iptables/ip6tables on Ubuntu servers, providing flexible firewall configuration with automatic interface detection and incremental rule application.
+Role for configuring iptables/ip6tables on Ubuntu servers, specifically designed to solve the complex challenge of network security management when running Docker with enabled iptables integration.
+Provides flexible security rule configuration with automatic interface detection and incremental rule application, while **managing only its own rules** without interfering with existing configurations from other services.

+**The Problem**: Docker automatically modifies iptables rules and can conflict with system-level network security configurations, creating potential security gaps and management complexity.
+This role addresses these challenges through a specialized ephemeral INPUT_DOCKER chain and seamless Docker integration via the DOCKER-USER chain, ensuring that rules from Docker, fail2ban, UFW, and other services remain untouched.

 ## Features